Jefferson Racing

-Jefferson Racing (formally Jefferson Pitts Racing) is an American stock car racing team that currently competes in the Northwest Super Late Model Series.
-The team was founded in 2015 by Jeff Jefferson (and formally Jerry Pitts), and they primarily field the No. 7 Ford Fusion full-time for Bryce Bezanson, and the No. 42 Ford Fusion part-time for Kole Raz.
+Jefferson Racing is an American stock car racing team that currently competes in the Northwest Super Late Model Series.
+The team was founded in 2015 by Jeff Jefferson, and they primarily field the No. 7 Ford Fusion full-time for Bryce Bezanson, and the No. 42 Ford Fusion part-time for Kole Raz.
 They previously competed in the NASCAR K&N Pro Series West from 2015 to 2020, and the NASCAR K&N Pro Series East from 2015 to 2019, under Jefferson Pitts Racing, and in 2020, under Jefferson Racing.

 History

 The team was founded in 2015, when former crew chiefs, Jeff Jefferson and Jerry Pitts, bought the assets and equipment of former NASCAR K&N Pro Series West team, Gene Price Motorsports.
 Jefferson was a former driver in the NASCAR AutoZone Elite Division, Northwest Series, where he won the championship from 2004 to 2006.